duracell80/ArgonOne-Radio/README.md

 - Login with user pi and password raspberry

 ## Set Wi-Fi Country, Network and SSH
-Set the Pi up, change the locale, activate SSH and anything else you would normally do in raspi-config, if you know you won;t need audio over HDMI go ahead in advanced options > audio and force 3.5mm.
+Set the Pi up, change the locale, activate SSH and anything else you would normally do in raspi-config, if you know you won't need audio over HDMI go ahead in advanced options > audio and force 3.5mm.
 ```
 $ sudo raspi-config
 ```